secar600/secar-documents/source/jensa.rst

 Emergency Shutdown
 ------------------

+If there is an emergency and you need to leave the building follow the `Emergency Response Procedure for SECAR Extended and Jet Gas Targets During Helium Operation <https://portal.frib.msu.edu/sites/dcc/pages/dcclink.aspx?WBS=M41600&Sub=PR&SN=001537>`_

 If something goes wrong while you are turning the jet ON/OFF:

 - Close :code:`V12` and then :code:`V2`.